Brett Hull: Personal life

 Hull lived in Dallas, Texas, with his second wife, Darcie.
-He has three children by his first wife, Alison: son Jude and daughters Jayde and Crosby.
+He has three children with his first wife, Alison: son Jude and daughters Jayde and Crosby.
 Jude also played hockey as a goaltender.
-He attended St. Olaf College until 2018, but has never played professionally.
+He attended St. Olaf College until 2018, but while he has never played professionally he enjoys sharing an oral history of his families hockey legacy.

 In business, Hull was twice involved in the operation of restaurants.
 He owned two eateries in St. Louis while he was a member of the Blues, and partnered with Mike Modano and others on a Dallas restaurant called "Hully and Mo Restaurant and Tap Room" following his playing career.
 He lent his name to a 1995 Super Nintendo Entertainment System video game called Brett Hull Hockey.
 Hull was a co-owner of the St. Louis Bandits, a junior team in the North American Hockey League.
 In November 2020, Hull returned to restaurant operation in the St. Louis area with the opening of Brett Hull's Junction in Wentzville, Missouri.

 Hull is an avid golfer, often stating during his career that he preferred the sport to hockey.
 He was a frequent participant in the American Century Celebrity Golf Classic and his best finish at the tournament was a tie for fifth in 2008.
 He competes in several charity and celebrity tournaments, and in 2009 was ranked as the sixth best athlete golfer in North America by Golf Digest.